Automated Code Editing with Search-Generate-Modify: Threats To Validity

 \section{Threats To Validity}

-\textit{External Validity.} Our evaluation of edit generation is based on two datasets: \sdata and \mdata.
-These datasets focus on small to medium-sized edits and, therefore, may not capture diverse edit characteristics.
-Additionally, the commit messages that we use as edit intents may contain noise.
-However, these datasets are based on real developers' commits and, thus, provide a valuable reflection of actual development scenarios.
-To minimize this issue, we further assess the performance of \tool on fixing bugs from three other datasets widely studied in the APR literature.
-This additional evaluation ensures that the results are robust and generalize well to diverse types of edit generation scenarios.
+\textit{External Validity.} Our edit generation evaluation relies on two datasets, \sdata and \mdata, focusing on smaller edits and possibly missing broader edit characteristics.
+Commit messages used as edit intents can also be noisy.
+Despite these limitations, these datasets reflect real development practices.
+We also test \tool on three additional datasets common in APR research, ensuring our findings are robust and broadly applicable across different edit generation scenarios.

-\textit{Construct Validity.} \tool requires precise edit location for input.
-While developers' cursors can simulate the edit location during edit generation, determining a bug's exact location can be more challenging.
-To address this issue, we delegate bug-finding to other tools and assume that once the buggy line is identified, \tool can be used to generate a fix for the bug.
-By doing so, we focus on the strengths of \tool in generating high-quality patches and avoid potential issues that may arise from inaccurate bug identification.
+\textit{Construct Validity.} \tool needs precise edit locations for input.
+While developers' cursors can simulate the edit location during edit generation.
+However, determining the exact location of a bug can be more challenging; We use other tools for bug detection, allowing \tool to focus on generating high-quality patches once the bug is pinpointed.
+This strategy emphasizes \tool's patch generation capabilities and avoids problems related to incorrect bug location.

-\textit{Internal Validity.} It is worth noting that our reported results may be influenced by hyperparameter choices (\eg learning rate, batch size, etc.).
-To address this concern, we plan to release our tool as an open-source project.
-By doing so, other researchers and practitioners could evaluate our approach in a wider range of settings, which will help to validate our findings further and minimize this potential threat.
+\textit{Internal Validity.} Our results may be influenced by our choices of hyperparameters used in the model (\eg learning rate, batch size, etc.).
+To address this concern, we released our tool as an open-source project so that other researchers and practitioners will be able to evaluate our approach in a wider range of settings, which will help to validate our findings further and minimize this potential threat.